AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/connecting-data/import-offline-ad-data.md

 ## Offline Sources

 In addition to your online campaigns, you may also have advertisements offline, such as on the radio or a billboard.
-To account for these cases, you can manually upload a spreadsheet with the cost data to MBI.
+To account for these cases, you can manually upload a spreadsheet with the cost data to [!DNL MBI].

 The table structure explored below is recommended when creating a CSV file to record ad spend data.
 A template file is also attached at the bottom of this article to serve as example.
 Recommended columns are: